 What is Edible Edinburgh?

-Together we can make positive choices that are healthier and tastier and which bring social, economic and environmental benefits to the whole community.
+We believe that together we can make positive choices that are healthier and tastier and which bring social, economic and environmental benefits to the whole community.

 Why was it set up?

 In 2011, the City of Edinburgh Council published a framework for a ‘Sustainable Edinburgh 2020’ and consulted on priority issues for action.
 Food issues came high on the list of what people felt was important so a series of seminars were held, exploring issues ranging from community access to land for growing to concerns about food and health, food waste and food poverty.

 From this, a cross sector steering group was established and Edible Edinburgh was formed.
 In the autumn of 2013, a public consultation was launched to ask people across the city their opinion of Edible Edinburgh’s vision.
 Over 400 people and organisations responded with their feedback and thoughts.